petitnau/algoml/README.md

 Syntax highlighting is supported on [vscode](https://marketplace.visualstudio.com/items?itemName=RobertoPettinau.algoml-lang)

+# Disclaimer

+The project is not audited and should not be used in a production environment.

 ## Credits

 AlgoML has been designed by Roberto Pettinau and Massimo Bartoletti from the University of Cagliari, Italy.